bihealth/sodar-server/docs_dev/source/development.rst

 For detailed information, see
-`SODAR Core documentation <https://sodar-core.readthedocs.io/en/latest/>`_. docs.
+`SODAR Core documentation <https://sodar-core.readthedocs.io/en/latest/>`_.

 - Project app plugin (``projectroles.plugins.ProjectAppPluginPoint``)
-    - For apps related to project operations
+    * For apps related to project operations
-    - Content always related to a project
+    * Content always related to a project
-    - Will be shown on project sidebar
+    * Will be shown on project sidebar
 - Backend plugin (``projectroles.plugins.BackendPluginPoint``)
-    - Intended for backend apps used by other apps, mostly without their own views
+    * Intended for backend apps used by other apps, mostly without their own views
 - Site plugin (``projectroles.plugins.SiteAppPluginPoint``)
-    - Generic site app *not* tied to a project
+    * Generic site app *not* tied to a project
 - Sample Sheet study/assay app plugins
-    - Plugins for configuration-specific sample sheet display includes, either on the *study* or *assay* level
+    * Plugins for configuration-specific sample sheet display includes, either on the *study* or *assay* level
 - Landing Zone config app plugins
-    - Plugins for zone configuration specific functionality
+    * Plugins for zone configuration specific functionality